This article was originally posted on March 13th, 2017, and was last updated September 2021.

+Social media can help SEO, and Pinterest is no different.
 When you’re a Pinterest user, you can save or “pin” any image you find online or add to your account.
 You create different boards and categorize collections with the topics and collections you’re interested in.
 Most images, when they are pinned, are linked to the original websites they’re from.
 That’s why Pinterest and SEO can both benefit one another.

 There are four main factors that influence Pinterest SEO.
 Those factors are domain quality, pin quality, pinner quality, and topic relevance.
 Pinterest determines pin quality by the freshness of the content, the popularity of the saved pins, and the amount of engagement it receives from users.
 For example, if someone else shares a pin from your board onto theirs, Pinterest will measure the engagement from every instance of the pin.
 Improving and optimizing pin quality is important when it comes to Pinterest and SEO.

 How to Optimize Pinterest Pins